-Within the legal academy, Professor Tovino has served as Chair of the AALS Section on Law and Mental Disability (2009), Chair of the AALS Section on Law, Medicine, and Health Care (2022), Chair of the AALS Section on Torts and Compensation Systems (2018), Chair-Elect of the AALS Section on Law and Mental Disability (2009).
-Professor Tovino is currently serving as Chair-Elect of the AALS Section on Law and Mental Disability (2021), Chair-Elect of the AALS Section on BioLaw (2021), Secretary-Treasurer of the AALS Section on Law and the Humanities (2021), Founding Secretary of the AALS Section on Law Professors with Disabilities and Allies (2022-2023).
-Professor Tovino also recently completed a two-year term on the Executive Committee of the AALS Section on Teaching Methods (2020-2021).
+Within the legal academy, Professor Tovino has served as Chair of the AALS Section on Law and Mental Disability (2009), Chair of the AALS Section on Law, Medicine, and Health Care (2022), Chair of the AALS Section on Torts and Compensation Systems (2018), Chair of the AALS Section on Law and Mental Disability (2009).
+Professor Tovino is currently serving as Chair-Elect of the AALS Section on Law and Mental Disability (2021-2022), Chair-Elect of the AALS Section on BioLaw (2021-2023), and Chair-Elect of the AALS Section on Law Professors with Disabilities and Allies (2022-2023).
+Professor Tovino also recently completed a two-year term on the Executive Committee of the AALS Section on Teaching Methods (2020-2022).
 Within the bioethics academy, Professor Tovino recently completed a two-year term on the Planning Committee of the American Society for Bioethics and Humanities (2018-2020).

 Professor Tovino is a frequent speaker on the local, national, and international level.
 She has been invited to guest lecture and present papers on a range of health law, bioethics, and medical humanities topics at schools of law, medicine, nursing, public health, pharmacy, life sciences, health sciences, and public policy, as well as undergraduate and graduate departments of neuroscience, biology, psychology, sociology, philosophy, and humanities around the world.